 Last week, thousands of fed-up protesters marched through Australia’s cities, fighting for women’s rights and equality.
 Angered by the violence and discrimination that is unbelievably still occurring in our streets, workplaces and public spaces, these sights can be frighteningly paralleled to the events from decades ago in Brazen Hussies.
 One of our most highly anticipated and in demand documentaries will finally be airing on ABC on April 5th.
-A historical recollection of the women’s liberation movement, this insightful programme introduces us to a group of revolutionary trailblazers.
-In a time when women’s voices demand to be heard, don’t miss this revealing programme.
+A historical recollection of the women’s liberation movement, this insightful program introduces us to a group of revolutionary trailblazers.
+In a time when women’s voices demand to be heard, don’t miss this revealing program.

 A Sydney Tragedy Exposed

 It’s a story most of us have heard, an evening of delight quickly turned to devastation at the happiest place in Sydney.
 Now journalist Caro Meldrum-Hanna, the mind behind Exposed: The Kelli Lane Case is back with another head-scratching investigation into the 1979 fire in Luna Park’s now infamous attraction, the Ghost Train.
 Retracing the events of the night in question, along with interviews and dramatic recreations, Meldurm-Hanna and her team set out to expose what really happened on that tragic night.
 Proving to be extremely popular among our viewers, be sure to catch episode three this Tuesday night.

 Unpacking Mental Health and Wellbeing with The Truth About